abadiag/Scope-Control/README.md

 First version embedded in a win forms example.

-ScopeView.cs can worck stand alone.
+ScopeView.cs can work stand alone.